Physiological Role

 Lifestyle.
 Regular tobacco use and sedentary behavior are associated with higher levels.
 Regular physical activity helps maintain a more favorable metabolic profile.

 Medications.
-Certain medications (methotrexate, antiepileptics, proton pump inhibitors) can interfere with B vitamin metabolism and contribute to elevated homocysteine.
+Certain medications, including methotrexate and enzyme-inducing antiepileptics, interfere with B vitamin metabolism and contribute to elevated homocysteine.

 In the Singular Formula